minetest/minetest_game/mods/dungeon_loot/README.md

 Minetest Game mod: dungeon_loot
 ===============================
-Adds randomly generated chests with some "loot" to generated dungeons, an API to register additional loot is provided.
+Adds randomly generated chests with some "loot" to generated dungeons,<br>
+an API to register additional loot is provided.<br>
 Only works if dungeons are actually enabled in mapgen flags.

 License information can be found in license.txt